How to deal with culture shock while studying abroad

 When you first leave home and arrive in a new country you may feel lonely and scared, you may miss your family and wonder if you’ve made the right decision.

-Studying aboard is not only the path to a brighter future and your dream career.
+Studying abroad is not only the path to a brighter future and your dream career.
 It’s also an adventure where you’ll become friends with inspiring and intelligent people, while experiencing the world from new perspectives.

 Diego from Columbia says,